 You definitely cannot tell who I am just by looking.
-Oh, sure, I'm an average size woman with almost-still-dark curly hair and red lips.
+Oh, sure, I'm an average woman with gray curly hair and red lips.
 I'm Jane.
 What you cannot see is that when I first meet you, in my outgoing and animated way, I must step over an old insecurity.
-I used to be so sure you'll never remember me that I expect when I meet you again I will barely dare to say hello, looking to you for a cue that I might have made a prior impression.
-Okay, maybe I'm getting better at stepping over that insecurity, but my past has followed me right up to today and I cannot fully shake it, yet.
+I used to be so sure you'd never remember me that when I’d meet you again I would barely dare to say hello, looking to you for a cue that I might have made a prior impression.
+Even though my past has followed me right up to today, today it is different.
+Today I know I leave an impression.

-My most exciting and fun claim to fame is that I won the January 2014 West Chester Story Slam where I stood at a mic in a crowded restaurant and told the story of how my son first learned how babies are made.
+I won the January 2014 West Chester Story Slam where I stood at a mic in a crowded restaurant and told the story of how my son first learned how babies are made.
 The text of that story was later published in West Chester Story Slam: Selected Stories 2010- 2014.
 I won again in August of 2016 with a story about being lost and alone and not even knowing it.

 More recently I gave myself a made-up degree, an Honorary Doctorate in Psychology, or something along those lines.
-Someone with an actual doctorate could probably tell me what to call it.
+Someone with an actual doctorate could judge it better.
 But anyway, I grant this in recognition of my twelve credit-hours of master's level psychology courses above and beyond my first master's degree, combined with my twenty-plus years of psychotherapy, the first four of which the therapist termed “intensive”.
 For a fee, my mentor was obligated by our implied business contract to give me her undivided attention, eye contact included, for fifty minutes every week.
 Classes were in the tutorial style, there was increasingly more challenging homework, and I conducted extensive research that culminated in the memoir titled, You'll Get Over It, Jane Ellen.

 My childhood influences and why I write: